Eye disease heroEye disease hero

 Triangular white tissue (membrane)

-Grows toward the corneal centre
+Grows toward the centre of the cornea